RUISMINEX/CloudCoinsAPI/README.md

 # CloudCoinsAPI
 This plugin uses MYSQL to store coins data for each individual player.

-# PLEASE NOTE THAT THIS PLUGIN WILL NOT WORK WITHOUT A MYSWQL DATABASE
+# PLEASE NOTE THAT THIS PLUGIN WILL NOT WORK WITHOUT A MYSQL DATABASE

 You can set the Host, Username and password in the cinfig file.